 How to shop compliant, tested hemp

-• No state per‑serving or per‑package THC limits currently in force
+• No statewide mg‑per‑serving or per‑package THC caps currently enacted

 Helpful resource: Learn more about North Carolina, USA